Learn more with this free online training course on the Meraki Learning Hub:

 But first, its important to understand why these features are important.
 Redundancy reduces downtime in the event of a link or network device failure but sometimes it can lead to complex network design.
 This makes maintaining a network harder as the network continues to grow to accommodate more users and applications.

-One of the biggest challenges with redundancy is that it can introduce loops, which can cause a broadcast storm.
-One of the easier solutions is to enable STP that protects against layer 2 loops and most of the time it works well however if there is BPDU loss then layer 2 loop is inevitable.
+One challenge with redundancy is that it can introduce loops, which can cause a broadcast storm.
+One solution is to enable STP that protects against layer 2 loops and most of the time it works well however if there is BPDU loss then layer 2 loop is inevitable.
 This can happen due to

 - Packet Corruption: High rate of packet corruption may cause BPDU loss